 Alternative platforms to showcase and collaborate with young career artists

-Since 2015, ROOM as a platform of showcasing young career artists has endeavored over and above its programming activities, to access the established and fringe Art Fair Market as well as Curated projects, Regional and international Art Residencies, Biennales, etc., on behalf of the artists we have worked with, so as to increase their visibility to a broader professional and non professional audiences.
+Since 2015, ROOM as a platform of showcasing young career artists has endeavoured over and above its programming activities, to access the established and fringe Art Fair Market as well as Curated projects, Regional and international Art Residencies, Biennales, etc., on behalf of the artists we have worked with, so as to increase their visibility to a broader professional and non professional audiences.

 Despite our modest capacities, we are ongoingly utilizing all opportunities and networks at our disposal to further add onto existing endeavours by artists we work with to increase their profiles.

 Examples include presentations of Dean Hutton and the Chimurenga Chronic at LISTE Art Fair (Basel, Switzerland), negotiated participation in local and international Art Fairs of local and regional artists such as Dean Hutton, Nelmarie Du Preez, Mpho Mokgadi, Mbali Mdluli and Mack Magagane.
 Artist residencies attended by Nyakallo Maleke, support of Megan Mace to local art competitions and more recently participation at the 1:54 Art Fair’s New York edition and potential participation of artists ROOM works with at the Something Else Biennale in Cairo in November 2017, to be curated by Simon Njami.

 Such platform require considerable capacity and commitment based on the vision of a broader visibility and increase in the artist’s profile.
 We are also working and forging links with like-minded organizations and projects on the continent to grow the network and access to platforms for showcasing artistically challenging and critically conscious content.
 Raised funds will subsidize coordination activities and production costs related to the creation of new work.